 Tax Liabilities Report (S247)

 The Tax Liabilities Report provides a detailed breakdown of all payroll tax liabilities for a particular payroll run.
 The report can also be run across multiple pay runs if desired or even an entire calendar year.
-Some CPA's may prefer to see this over the W3 as it provides even further in-sight into the numbers.
+Some CPAs may prefer to see this report instead of a W-3 since it provides even further insight into the numbers.

 The information is grouped by tax types giving a breakdown by Federal 941 taxes (Federal withholding, employee & employer Social Security and Medicare), Federal 940 Unemployment (FUTA/FUI), State withholding, and State Unemployment (SUTA/SUI).